Q: Why do we need Connect Care?

 Q: Will my family doctor be able to see my information?

-A: Community providers are a huge part of any person's care team.
-At this time, community providers will continue to receive their patient's Lab and DI results through Netcare.
+Healthcare providers who care for Albertans in our communities, including family doctors, are an important part of a patient’s care team.
+At this time, community providers will continue to receive their patients’ lab and diagnostic imaging test results through Netcare, a provincial records system.

-A: MyAHS Connect is a secure, online tool that lets you see some of your Alberta Health Services’ (AHS) health information.
-MyAHS Connect lets you:
+A: MyChart is a secure, online tool that lets you see some of your Connect Care health information.
+MyChart lets you:

-Q: How do I get access to MyAHS Connect?
+Q: How do I get access to MyChart?

-A: To sign up for MyAHS Connect, you need:
+A: To sign up for MyChart, you need:

 Q: Will my health information be secure?

-A: In order to access Connect Care, all AHS staff, physicians, midwives, students, residents, volunteers and contractors must complete a required privacy and information security training course and this training must be renewed at least every three years.
+A: To access Connect Care, all staff, physicians, midwives, students, residents, volunteers, and contractors must complete a required privacy and information security training course.
+This training must be renewed at least every three years.

-AHS has also put a “Smart Auditing tool” in place with the first launch of Connect Care in fall 2019.
-This tool uses artificial intelligence to flag when information is accessed in ways that appear to be inappropriate.
-All access to any type of information will be recorded electronically and can be audited.
-Patients will also have the opportunity to learn who has looked at their record.
+Within Connect Care, there is a “Smart Auditing tool” which uses artificial intelligence to flag when information is accessed in ways that appear to be inappropriate.
+All access to any type of information is recorded electronically and can be audited.
+Patients can also learn who has looked at their record.

 There are many specific situations where particularly confidential information is shared with care providers, but patients do not want the information to be broadly accessible.
-In these circumstances, Connect Care will have the ability to “mask” or restrict who can view specific information.
+In these circumstances, Connect Care can “mask” or restrict who can view specific information.

-By reducing the number of clinical information systems we use, we reduce the number of security risks we are exposed to, allowing us to focus our security initiatives on fewer systems.
-All patient information will be stored in Alberta.
+By reducing the number of clinical information systems used, we reduced the number of security risks we are exposed to.
+It allows us to focus our security initiatives on fewer information systems.
+All patient information is stored in Alberta.

-AHS is committed to protecting your privacy and keeping your health information safe - it’s the right thing to do, and it’s the law.
-Everything we do at AHS complies with the provincial Freedom of Information and Protection of Privacy Act and Health Information Act.
+We are committed to protecting your privacy and keeping your health information safe – it’s the right thing to do, and it’s the law.

 Q: Will Connect Care save us money?